 Thoughts about New York City in summer

 If you’re looking for things to do in New York City this summer, we hope our list has stirred your imagination.
-Whether you’re into food, amusement parks, or just spending time outdoors, there’s something to please everyone in this city that never sleeps.
-So what are you waiting for?
-Start planning your summer itinerary today!
+Whether you’re into food, amusement parks, or just spending time outdoors, there’s no doubt you’ll find something fun to do in this city that never sleeps.